This is my first blog article.

 A warning message will appear that states: “Building the RAID 1 may take a few hours or more to complete.
 Do you still want to continue?
 (Yes/No):” Here, type Y for Yes to commence building the RAID-1 Array.

 A progress screen will display the percentage of completion of the Array.
 It takes a very long time for the screen to display 1%.
 It takes approximately 15 hours to build a 1TB Array.
+I suppose that means it will take approximately 15 hours to build a 2TB Array.
+I will let you know soon.
 When finished at 100% build, there will be a message that appears: “Building the array is successfully completed.”
 You may now press ESC, ESC to exit the Array Configuration and type Y when prompted to exit and restart or reboot the system.

 UNLESS YOU ABSOLUTELY NEED TO HAVE THE SERVER UP AND ONLINE, THEN I INSTEAD RECOMMEND THAT YOU LET THE CONTROLLER CARD BIOS AND CONFIGURATION UTILITY FINISH THE “BUILD” TO 100% COMPLETE BEFORE REBOOTING INTO THE OPERATING SYSTEM.